 Ardenwood Historic Farm

 The East Bay Regional Park District operates this fully functional farm.
-Everything is as it was at the turn of the last century including (drum roll) a short horse-drawn railway that takes you from one end of the property to the other.
-Rides are included in the price of admission so you can get onboard as many times your little passengers would like.
+Everything is as it was at the turn of the last century including (drum roll) a short railway that takes you from one end of the property to the other.
+On board, you’ll find staff and docents dressed in period costumes.
+Rides are included in the price of admission so you can ride as many times your little passengers would like.
+Admission ranges depending on the day from $3-5, but children under four are always free.

 34600 Ardenwood Blvd.